HunBug/pingu-chan/README.md

 Pingu-chan 🐧💢 is a cross-platform network diagnostics & monitoring toolkit (C#/.NET).
 It focuses on detecting and diagnosing issues (ping/DNS/HTTP), exporting simple data (CSV/JSONL), and providing actionable summaries.
 No packet payload capture; only metadata and timings.

+What’s new in direction: we’ll keep the Core small and add a separate orchestration library (runtime) to own scheduling, destination pools/rotation, triggers, rolling stats, and rules.
+All frontends (CLI/GUI/Remote) will share that runtime so behavior is consistent.

 ## Quick start

 Build and run the CLI from source: